José Sebastião de Almeida Neto: Death and funeral

 He died at 1:30 AM on 7 December 1920 in Villarino, near Seville, Spain.
 On 9 December, his body was transferred to Tui, Galicia, where it arrived at 05:00.
 The body was received by Bishop Manuel Lago de Tuy, several canons of the cathedral chapter and the Franciscan community of the Colegio de San Antonio.
 The coffin was placed on a catafalque in the middle of the cathedral.
-On 10 December, at 11 am, Mass of requiem was solemn sung by Don Manuel Vieira de Matos, Archbishop of Braga.
+On 10 December, at 11 am, Mass of requiem was solemnly sung by Don Manuel Vieira de Matos, Archbishop of Braga.

 King Alfonso XIII of Spain ordered military honors for the Cardinal.
 After the Mass, the bishop of Tui delivered the funeral oration.
 The remains were buried in the crypt of the chapel of San Telmo, the tomb of the bishops of Tui.
 On 28 April 1928, the body was exhumed and solemnly translated to Lisbon, where he was buried on 30 April at the tomb of the patriarchs of the Monastery of São Vicente de Fora.